Amazon nearly breaks even on Fire's cost - iSuppli

 In comparison, IHS iSuppli previously estimated Apple, whose base iPad starts at $499, makes average gross margins of about 50 percent on its tablet, with 20 percent to 40 percent being the industry average.

-The Fire shipped this week, ahead of a rival no-frills tablet from arch-foe Barnes and Noble Inc. The bookseller's device sells for $249, but has twice the memory.
+The Fire shipped this week, ahead of a rival no-frills tablet from arch-foe Barnes and Noble Inc (BKS.N).
+The bookseller's device sells for $249, but has twice the memory.